bait-sli/piscine2016/README.md

 # piscine2016
-all my trace of piscine 2016 at 42
+all my trace for piscine 2016 at 42 paris